vegaprotocol/documentation/versioned_docs/version-v0.74/node-operators/get-started/setup-datanode.md

 ### Potential error: wrong Block.Header.LastResultsHash

-A bug crashed the miannet network at block `38535816`.
+A bug crashed the mainnet network at block `38535816`.

 The error you should expect is: